 - Available in a variety of matching colors and sizes.

-- Basic control panel makes the operation quite easier.
+- A basic control panel makes the operation quite easier.

-- Stainless steel chassis is tough and highly durable.
+- The stainless steel chassis is tough and highly durable.

 - Comes with a 1-year limited warranty.

 - There are no bulbs included.

 5. Cosmo 63175S 30 in.
 Wall Mount Range Hood

 Another interesting addition that has made it on this list of the best ductless range hood is the Cosmo 63175S Wall Mounted Range Hood.
 Comparing it to our previous Cosmo 63190, you’ll notice that these two close cousins have a lot in common including the design, the airflow capacity, the noise level, and the overall construction.

 Nonetheless, there are a few major differences you’ll notice between these two fellows one of which is the control system where the Cosmo 63175S comes with touch digital controls while the Cosmo 63190 relies on traditional push buttons.

 In terms of built quality, the Cosmo 63175S is constructed from 430-grade heavy-duty stainless steel material with a thickness that’s quite on the lighter side as compared to the Cosmo 63190.
 Although its lightweight will make portability a breeze, handling this unit will be quite strenuous as you won’t wish to damage its delicate body.